-Tom continues to diss Ricky but without any substance, and Bethany, instead of ignoring him, choosing to get worked up.
+Tom continues to diss Ricky but without any substance, and Bethany, instead of ignoring him, chooses to get worked up.
 (She’s awfully old to be behaving like this!)
 She makes another death threat (I’m starting to think she hands these out like Halloween candy), and their faces get VERY close.
 Their mother intervenes…who knows what might have happened if she hadn’t…?
 I’m not suggesting they would’ve kissed – not even in my dreams.
 But I’d like to think they could have had one of those moments where they’re looking into each others’ eyes, and instead of slapping they want to kiss.

 Ricky calls Tom princess at least twice, as well as referring to him as a “little kid”.
 Why denigrate Tom’s masculinity and age?
 Are these acts of douchenozzlery steeped in a greater, perhaps even subconscious purpose?
 Ricky works to win over not only Bethany’s parents but even Nana in a way that responds directly to Tom’s moment of disfavor.
 Ricky acts in competition with Tom.
 This much is clear.
 There are really only two reason why he would do this: 1) because he’s just a jerk and that’s that, or 2) he feels threatened (most likely subconsciously) by Tom. #2 actually seems more likely.

 So why let the brother see your true self?
 It’s true, Ricky is, as we have established, a dickwad, but why act contrary to his own interests?
 I could see indifference – that would make sense – but not antagonism.
-What I see is Ricky treating Tom like the nerdy kid who has a crush on the popular girl.
+What I see is Ricky treating Tom like the nerdy/unpopular kid who has a crush on the popular girl.
 The popular girl’s boyfriend is usually a total dick to that kid.
 (I’m thinking of Wes Craven’s Cursed as an excellent example of this.
 The Goonies.
 The Outsiders.
 Edward Scissorhands.
 Well, there are so many examples of it that it must be a trope.)
 The brother doesn’t usually get this treatment.
 And Ricky treats Tom like they fit right into this mold.
 So we gotta ask ourselves, what does Ricky’s subconscious know that everyone else doesn’t?

 When Ricky first arrives at the rental house and Bethany comes flying into his arms, Tom does this gesture where he looks away and then back at them.
 I’m always trying to capture that visual in words when I’m writing fics, but I’m never sure whether I’m describing it right.
 Here is Carter, doing it perfectly.
 Textbook.
 Now, the great thing about this gesture look away thing is that it speaks volumes: on the surface it displays annoyance, but underneath there’s a lot more turmoil.
 He doesn’t want to be annoyed, but he is.
 He doesn’t want to show it, but he can’t help it.
 And why is he annoyed?
 It’s because Bethany is happy to see Ricky – giddy really.
 Tom doesn’t do this demonstration of his frustration when Ricky arrives and calls him princess.
 No, it’s when Bethany throws herself into Ricky’s arms.
 When Tom has to see their affection before his very eyes.
 And on top of that, we have Bethany actually pushing Tom aside in order to run to Ricky.
 I mean, it’s a metaphor.
 It’s almost ridiculously explicit.

 What follows is remarkable as well.
-I know what you’re thinking, you’re thinking this article is already 4,000 words: clearly you think everything is remarkable.
+I know what you’re thinking, you’re thinking this article is already 4,000 words: clearly I think everything is remarkable.
 Well, you’re right.
 So anyway, what comes next is remarkable: Tom follows Ricky and Bethany back in to the house.
 Why?
 He doesn’t like to be around Ricky, so why would he go inside unless he wanted to keep an eye on them?

 When Tom asks his dad (Stuart!) to check out Ricky’s car is the first time when we actually get Tom taking action (other than by dissing Ricky to Bethany).
 This move is two-fold: on one hand, Ricky might get caught in the lie, in which case Tom has successfully sabotaged Ricky and Bethany’s relationship by sabotaging Ricky’s rep with the parents.
 On the other hand, their dad might be able to figure out what’s wrong with the car, thereby forcing Ricky to leave before night comes, so that he won’t be there that night, in which case Tom has at least sabotaged Ricky and Bethany’s night together.
 What is it you don’t want, Tom?
 You don’t want Ricky around?
 Or you don’t want Bethany and Ricky sneaking off for nookie in the wee hours?